NEHA PATNAIK / ICELAND, TRAVEL TIPS / 6th NOVEMBER’2019

 7. DON’T TRY TO FIT TOO MUCH IN YOUR PLANS

-8. ADD SOME UNIQUE ACTIVITIES IN YOUR PLANS
+8. ADD SOME UNIQUE ACTIVITIES IN YOUR ITINERARY

 9. TRY SKYR